 On 12th March 2020 the FCO advised British nationals aged 70 and over, and those with pre-existing health conditions, against cruise ship travel at this time.
 You can see the full advice here.
 This is based on the government Chief Medical Officer's advice and follows a number of cruise ships around the world being quarantined due to coronavirus outbreaks on board.

-On 17th March 2020 the FCO advised against all but essential foreign travel for the next 30 days.
-The situation is constantly evolving, and travel advice is subject to change without notice - please visit the FCO website for the latest guidance.
+On 4th April 2020 the FCO advised against all but essential foreign travel.
+The situation continues to evolve, and travel advice is subject to change without notice - please visit the FCO website for the latest guidance.

-The situation is changing quickly, and any decision to amend or cancel an itinerary is made with your safety in mind.
-Due to the latest advice concerning travel for those over 70, and restrictions being imposed on cruise ships by ports, some cruise lines have taken the decision to suspend services for the coming weeks.
+Cruise lines are regularly reviewing their schedules, and any decision to amend or cancel an itinerary is made with your safety in mind.
+Due to the current advice concerning travel for those over 70, and restrictions being imposed on cruise ships by ports, most cruise lines have taken the decision to suspend services for the coming weeks.
 Where itineraries have been amended, our cruise line partners have been offering guests the choice of whether to accept 'significant changes' or cancel with a full refund.
 We are also now seeing an increasing number of cruise lines relax their cancellation policies, allowing travellers to defer decisions on whether to proceed with their holiday.

 Cruise line coronavirus policies